Supply Chain Management MBA Concentration Overview

 |6500:601||Business Analytics and Information Strategy||3|

 |6200:610||Process Analysis and Cost Management||3|

 |6500:652||Managing People in Organizations||3|

 *All core and Professional courses require Excel, writing and statistics proficiency prior to enrollment.

 The Action learning course CAN be satisfied within the concentration.
-Review the full list of approved Action Learning courses.

-(Restricted to students graduating within two semesters.)
+(Restricted to Students graduating within two semesters)

 |Total Credit Hours||48-51|

 - GMAT (score of 500 or better preferred) or GRE, LSAT, PCAT, or MCAT